ComPAIR Instructor Guide

 A supported web browser

-ComPAIR runs in your web browser and supports using Chrome, Edge, Firefox, or Safari.
+ComPAIR runs in your web browser and supports Chrome, Edge, Firefox, or Safari.

 Tips

-• You and your students can access ComPAIR on a mobile device from a web browser; there is no separate app you have to download.
-However, we recommend students use a larger screen when comparing, to better view the side-by-side answer pairs.
+• You and your students can access ComPAIR on a mobile device from a web browser; there is no separate app to download.
+However, we recommend students use a larger screen when comparing to better view the side-by-side answer pairs.

 How can I plan my course design and delivery to use ComPAIR?

-It’s best to outline your assessment approach from a pedagogical perspective before you get started.
-This includes determining a) your plan for using ComPAIR and b) how assessments will relate to grades.
+It is best to outline your assessment approach from a pedagogical perspective before you get started.
+This preparation includes determining how you will use ComPAIR and how assessments will relate to grades.

-Click any bar below to explore considerations for ComPAIR.
+Click any accordion bar below to explore considerations for using ComPAIR.

 Expand All